repco-org/repco/docs/User Guides/CLI.md

 ---
-title: CLI
+title: Command-line interface
-weight: -1
+weight: 1
 ---

-# CLI
+# Command-line interface

-The repco command line interface (CLI) is the main tool for interacting with a repco instance.
+The Repco command line interface (CLI) is the main tool for interacting with a Repco instance.
 It is built with [TypeScript](https://www.typescriptlang.org).

 ## Installation